| Title: | R Templates from the University of Miami |

 For more information on customizing Quarto documents with SCSS, please refer to https://quarto.org/docs/output-formats/html-themes.html#customizing-themes, https://quarto.org/docs/output-formats/html-themes-more.html, and https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss will provide you with over 1500 lines of SCSS variables.

-file to customize Quarto styling.
-If name
+A .scss file to customize Quarto styling.
+If name is not

 "custom", the function will also attempt to update the Quarto document's YAML to